- Habitual nappers require their naps to consolidate memory and for optimal cognitive functioning

 Although toddlers and preschoolers may not be able to articulate these feelings so clearly, establishing quiet time for solitude early, sets the stage for continuing these benefits into school-age and beyond.

-As you can see, research shows there are both pros and cons of napping for kids.
+As you can see, research shows there are good and bad sides to napping.

 But it isn’t something you can just pick and choose to do on the day.
 Habitual nappers need to continue having those naps until they grow out of them, otherwise suffer negative consequences.
 Some children mature (neurologically) earlier than others, which means that they may no longer need a regular daytime nap, despite others of the same age still requiring one.